sendgrid/sendgrid-java/README.md

 import com.github.sendgrid.SendGrid;
 ```

+You will also need to include the [http-request library from kevinsawicki](https://github.com/kevinsawicki/http-request).

 ### via Maven

 I'd like to get this on Maven.
 Please [create an issue](https://github.com/sendgrid/sendgrid-java/issues/new) if you'd like to see it on Maven as well.